"The Origin of Languages/Beginning of Nations"

 4. Jacob Remembers the House of the Lord

 Early in the morning, Jacob rose and set up a pillar from the stones he had used for pillows.
-He poured oil on the pillar, and called the name of the place Bethel, which means House of God.
-Jacob vowed, “If God will be with me, and will keep me in this way that I go, and will give me bread to eat, and raiment to put on, So that I come again to my father’s house in peace; then shall the Lord be my God: And this stone, which I have set for a pillar, shall be God’s house: and of all that thou shalt give me I will surely give the tenth unto thee” (Genesis 28:20–22).
-Thus, God had renewed with Jacob the covenant that He had made with his father Isaac and his grandfather, Abraham.
+He poured oil on the pillar and called the name of the place Bethel, which means “house of God.”
+Jacob vowed, “If God will be with me, and will keep me in this way that I go, and will give me bread to eat, and raiment to put on, so that I come again to my father’s house in peace; then shall the LORD be my God: and this stone, which I have set for a pillar, shall be God’s house: and of all that thou shalt give me I will surely give the tenth unto thee” (Genesis 28:20–22).
+Thus God renewed with Jacob the covenant that He had made with his father, Isaac, and his grandfather, Abraham.

 5. Jacob Wrestles with the Angel of the Lord